-Your task is to select one of the case studies set for risk analysis.
-You are required to analyse the case study and support your argument and/or assertions with reputable sources.
+Your task is to select one of the four case studies set for risk analysis.
+You are required to analyse the case study and support your argument with reputable sources.
 However, you can only use sources contained within the annotated bibliography.
 You are required to do the following:

-- Identify the main person/s at health and safety risk (usually the person/s who got hurt) - Describe the source of risk (i.e. the situation in which the person/s became exposed to damaging energy) - Describe the damaging nature of that energy

-- Describe the consequences of being exposed - Explain how one contextual factor created a system vulnerability and risk - Write in academic style (i.e. third person, accurate spelling and grammar, with complete sentences in paragraph format) - Support your analysis with evidence (i.e. cite reputable sources that informed the analysis) - Include a reference list (i.e. accurately acknowledge sources cited using the CQUni Harvard Referencing Style Guide that is located in the Unit Profile) - Within the word limit: 250 words
+- Identify the main person/s at health and safety risk (usually the person/s who got hurt) - Describe the source of risk (i.e. the situation in which the person/s became exposed to damaging energy) - Describe the damaging nature of that energy - Describe the consequences of being exposed to this energy - Explain how one contextual factor created a system vulnerability and risk - Write in academic style (i.e. third person, accurate spelling and grammar, with complete sentences in paragraph format). - Support your analysis with evidence (i.e. cite reputable sources that informed the analysis) - Include a reference list (i.e. accurately acknowledge sources cited using the CQUni Harvard Referencing Style Guide that is located in the Unit Profile) - Within the word limit: 250 words

 Note: Do not provide a summary of the case study.
 This will consume much of the word count.
+To use a source that is not in the bibliography, you must add it to the bibliography, and then you can use it.